isb-cgc/readthedocs/docs/source/sections/progapi/Programmatic-API.rst

 Some of the endpoints require authorization.
 Scripts are provided to access these endpoints from the command line.

+**Note:** In order for authorization to work properly, the user must have logged into the `web application <https://isb-cgc.appspot.com/>`_ at least once.

 Step 1: User runs::

    $ python isb_auth.py

 Script `source <https://github.com/isb-cgc/ISB-CGC-Webapp/blob/master/scripts/isb_auth.py>`_.

 This starts an oauth flow, opening a browser tab and asking the user to log in with their google email address.
-Once authenticated, the user’s information, including access and refresh tokens, are written to their root directory in a file named .isb_credentials.
+Once authenticated, the user’s information, including access and refresh tokens, are written to their root directory in a file named ``.isb_credentials``.
 A ``--verbose`` flag displays the location and name of the file as well as the access and refresh tokens.

 If a user is running this script via ssh, the ``--noauth_local_webserver`` flag will allow the user to obtain a verification code through their local browser.